 Social Compliance Audits

-Social compliance audits are sometimes also called social audits, ethical audits or social accountability audits.
+Social compliance audits are sometimes also called social audits, ethical audits, or social accountability audits.
 Importers rely on this type of factory audit to verify and monitor their supplier’s working conditions for compliance with international labor standards.

 Social audits also help retailers and brands manage social compliance risks that could impact their company’s reputation.
 Unethical labor practices and factory disasters like fires collapses, and explosions can all result in negative publicity for brands

-But the audit fatigue caused by the lack of a standardized audit, suppliers has been subject to many different social compliance audits for different retailers or customers, so may retailers now accept international frameworks.
+But the audit fatigue caused by the lack of a standardized audit, suppliers have been subject to many different social compliance audits for different retailers or customers, so may retailers now accept international frameworks.

-SA8000 is a voluntary standard based on the UN Declaration of Human Rights and International Labour Organization (ILO) conventions.
+SA8000 is a voluntary standard based on the UN Declaration of Human Rights and the International Labour Organization (ILO) conventions.
 The standard was created in 1997 by Social Accountability International, a leading global non-profit organization in the human rights field.

 It’s a good choice for importers who don’t need to meet a specific retailer requirement or are conducting a social compliance audit for the first time.

 SA8000 is a way for importers to ensure fair and decent working conditions throughout their supply chain. it assesses major areas of the supplier’s working conditions including